 Steps, terraces, drives and paths should be treated with moss killer or, if you prefer organic gardening, scrubbed with a metal brush before being power washed.

-Natural paving and some reconstituted paving can become slightly slippery over winter so a good wash and the removal of any debris will pay dividends.
+Natural paving and some reconstituted paving can become slightly slippery over winter, so cleaning your patio slabs and removing any debris will pay dividends.

 If you have a wooden deck or steps then a layer of small-gauge chicken wire nailed to the surface will provide traction and reduce the chances of slipping.